easegress-io/easegress/doc/cookbook/translation-bot.md

   alias: processText                 # alias of the filter
   namespace: extract                 # namespace the filter belongs to
   jumpIf:                            # conditional jump, begin translation
-    "": translateChinese             # if everything is fine, or end the
+    "": translate                    # if everything is fine, or end the
                                      # processing otherwise.

 # voice message